Listings for Nov. 27–Dec. 3, 2023; Black Friday streaming deals, "The Daily Show" has a new Canadian home, and more.

 After decent results for its first season on broadcast television, but better results on streaming, Paramount Global (known until early 2022 as ViacomCBS) – which owns the CBS network, and produces Evil through CBS Studios – elected to move the second season of the series to its streaming service Paramount+ (previously known as CBS All Access), at least in the United States.
 Thus, U.S. subscribers to Paramount+ were able to watch season 2 of Evil as it is made available, beginning on Sunday, June 20, 2021.

-- October 16, 2021: updated to note that we sent a follow-up request for comment to Corus in September
+- October 16, 2021 – updated to note that we sent a follow-up request for comment to Corus in September